florianprs/Control_of_the_Youtube_Stream/README.md

 ./build
 ```

-We can finaly remove the wiringPi folder
+We can finaly remove the WiringPi folder
 ```
 cd
 sudi rm -rf wiringPi